alessandrofugazza/ml-maze/README.md

 # ml-maze

-This algorithm runs multiple runs over and over and learns from previous runs in order to find the shortest path to the exit.
+This algorithm executes multiple runs over and over and learns from previous runs in order to find the shortest path to the exit.

 Use https://www.dcode.fr/maze-generator to generate the maze.